roomacarthur/the-tipsy-quiz/README.md

 ## Structure

 The structure for the application has been thought out and designed to allow for the user to have a seamless and easy experience.
 A consistent minimalistic design will be implemented on all pages.
-The flow of the pages will should feel natural and allow for the user to feel right at home after only viewing one page.
+The flow of the pages will feel natural and allow for the user to feel right at home after only viewing one page.

 - Header